 Equine Assisted Psychotherapy Addressing Sexual Issues in Adolescent Boys

-Our Equine Directors, Tony and Brita North, are Level2 EAGALA (Equine Assisted Growth and Learning Association) certified.
-They have also designed our Equine Program with our Clinical Director, Todd Spaulding, to specifically address the needs of our adolescent males with sexual issues.
+Our Equine Director, are Level2 EAGALA (Equine Assisted Growth and Learning Association) certified.
+They have also designed our Equine Program with Todd Spaulding, to specifically address the needs of our adolescent males with sexual issues.
 This carefully tailored approach helps us meet the needs of our boys on a more individual level.

 There are many research articles evaluating the benefits of Equine Assisted Psychotherapy.
 Hauge, Kvalem, Berget, Enders-Slegers, and Braastad (2013) found that “offering stable work and riding to adolescents in an environment with a supportive adult and peers may benefit their psychological development.
 Using horse activities as a primary prevention strategy may be particularly valuable for adolescents with low prior perceived social support.”
 Another study specifically evaluating Equine Therapy with adolescents who had been sexually abused states “that Equine Therapy using EAGALA methods is an effective therapeutic approach when working to alleviate trauma symptoms for children and adolescents who have been sexually abused” (Kemp, Signal, Botros, Taylor, & Prentice 2013).
 To find more research articles on Equine Therapy feel free to click here.

-Oxbow Academy is proud of our Equine Therapy program that has been directed by Tony and Brita North from the beginning.
+Oxbow Academy is proud of our Equine Therapy program.
 Our Executive Director, Shawn Brooks, was skeptical at first, yet now has a personal testimony the power behind using horses in therapy.
 He states that “those horses pick up on things about each of our students that sometimes a therapist might miss, and they react accordingly, bringing to light the issue that needs to be most addressed for that boy.”
 Equine Therapy is an essential part of helping our students change negative patterns and heal.
 To read more about our equine program and imprinting please click here.